multipos-app/pos/README.md

 # Android POS (point of sale)
 This project is an Andoid POS application integrated with a cloud based back for reporting, POS data management and control.
 The POS is a mature application having been installed in retail and quick serve environments in the USA and Denmark.

+## New
+Swipe left on ticket dislay to suspend a ticket, added Tabs control to display/select a suspended ticket

 ## Includes most retail and restaurant features
 - Cash, credit, debit, EBT foodstams, gift card, check, split
 - Void item, void sale